raeytype/waldba-font-collection/README.md

 # The Waldba Font Collection

-The goal of the Waldba project is to help preserve the *digital typography heritage* of Ge'ez (Ethiopic) script.
+The goal of the Waldba project is to help preserve the *digital typography heritage* of Geʾez (Ethiopic) script.
 Preservation is accomplished by migrating computer fonts, primarily outline fonts, to OpenType format under Unicode encoding.
 The computer fonts to preserve, in turn, are those that are no longer actively maintained by their creators.
 Where the creator may have moved on to other projects, might be a company that has been defunct for decades, or an